$660,502Average Value$279Average Price per Sq Ft11Homes For Sale

 an experienced agent in this area.

-You're going to fall in love with this historic English country cottage formerly named the 1832 Elijah Darling House that is adorned by a well-manicured & absolutely beautiful 3.77 acre lot with a private spring-fed pond, sprawling stone walls, heritage gardens, mature trees, numerous varieties of fruits and berries, chicken coops, a large two-story barn with horse stalls that offers much
+Last chance to own this home before the seller rents it.
+You're going to fall in love with "Singing Pond Farm" a historic english country cottage formerly named the Elijah Darling House that is adorned by a well-manicured & absolutely beautiful 3.77 acre lot with a private spring-fed pond, sprawling stone walls, heritage gardens, mature trees, numerous varieties of fruits and berries, chicken

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.